liyang6620/nz-migration-data-pipeline-aws/README.md

-# NZ Migration Data Pipeline (AWS)
+# NZ Migration Reporting Pipeline (AWS)

-## Overview
+## Project Overview

-This repository contains an AWS-based data pipeline for ingesting and operationalising official New Zealand international migration data published by Statistics New Zealand.

-The pipeline is designed to convert monthly CSV releases into analytics-ready datasets that can be reliably queried and reused by downstream analysis and reporting workflows.
+This project implements a data pipeline used by an internal **Analytics and Reporting team** to support recurring monthly reporting on New Zealand long-term migration trends.

+The Analytics team produces standard reports and dashboards tracking **monthly arrivals, departures, and net migration**.
+The source data published by Statistics New Zealand (Stats NZ) is released as monthly CSV files and may revise historical values over time.
+As a result, direct analysis of raw release files leads to inconsistent results and non-reproducible reports.

+This pipeline provides the Analytics team with a **stable, analytics-ready dataset and a small set of standard query views** that act as the single source of truth for migration reporting.
+The focus of the project is to ensure that the same report generated at different points in time produces consistent results, even when upstream data is revised.

 ---

+## Primary User and Usage

+**Primary user:** Internal Analytics and Reporting team
+**Usage frequency:** Monthly reporting cycle

+The Analytics team uses the outputs of this pipeline to:

+- Generate a fixed monthly KPI pack covering arrivals, departures, and net migration
+- Populate dashboards used for internal trend monitoring
+- Perform consistent month-over-month comparisons without reprocessing raw CSV files
+- Reproduce historical reports when questions arise about prior results

+The pipeline is not intended for policy analysis or forecasting.
+Its sole purpose is to provide **reliable and repeatable reporting data**.

+---

+## Problem Statement

+Without an engineered ingestion layer, migration reports built directly on Stats NZ release files suffer from three operational issues:

+1. **Historical revisions** cause previously reported numbers to change unexpectedly
+2. **Schema inconsistencies** across releases increase downstream maintenance effort
+3. **Lack of version control** makes it difficult to reproduce past reports

+This project solves these problems by introducing a controlled ingestion and curation process that stabilises the data before it reaches analysts.

+---

-## Data Source & Licensing
+## Data Source

-Data is sourced from Statistics New Zealand (Stats NZ).
+Data is sourced from official releases published by **Statistics New Zealand (Stats NZ)**.

-Source release:
+Example release page:
 https://www.stats.govt.nz/information-releases/international-migration-october-2025/

-This project uses the data for internal processing and analytical purposes only.
-All transformations and interpretations are independent and do not represent official Stats NZ publications.
+The dataset is used as a publicly available external input.
+All transformations and derived outputs are independent and do not represent official Stats NZ publications.

 ---

-## What This Pipeline Does
+## Pipeline Outputs

-At a high level, the pipeline performs the following steps:

-- Ingests monthly migration release data into an S3-based raw data zone
-- Cleans and standardises the source data
+The pipeline produces three core outputs consumed by the Analytics team.

+### 1) Curated Migration Fact Dataset

+- Stored in Amazon S3
-- Converts data into partitioned Parquet format for efficient querying
+- Format: Parquet
-- Applies data quality checks and records quality metrics per run
-- Stores curated datasets for downstream analytical use
-- Supports optional scheduled execution aligned with data releases
+- Partitioned by `year_month`
+- Schema standardised and enforced across runs

+This dataset serves as the base fact table for all reporting queries.

 ---

+### 2) Reporting Views (Athena)

+A small, fixed set of Athena views defines the reporting logic used by analysts, including:

+- Monthly long-term arrivals
+- Monthly long-term departures
+- Monthly net migration (arrivals minus departures)
+- Optional breakdowns by visa type and citizenship

+These views represent the **official internal reporting definitions** and are reused across reports and dashboards.

+---

+### 3) Run Metadata and Data Quality Summary

+Each pipeline execution records:

+- Source release identifier
+- Processing timestamp
+- Raw vs curated row counts
+- Basic validation results

+This metadata supports traceability and helps diagnose discrepancies in reporting outputs.

+---

+## Key Engineering Decisions

+### Handling Revised Source Data

+Stats NZ migration data may revise historical values in later releases.
+To preserve reporting consistency, the pipeline supports an explicit revision-handling strategy:

+- **Final-only mode (default):** Reporting views use records marked as `Final` to ensure month-over-month comparability.
+- **Latest-release mode (optional):** Keeps the most recent record per month for near-real-time monitoring.

+The selected mode is documented and reproducible.

+---

+### Idempotent Execution

+The pipeline is designed to be safely re-run:

+- Deterministic output paths
+- Controlled overwrite strategy
+- No duplicate record creation across runs

+---

+### Schema Stability

+To minimise downstream breakage, the pipeline enforces:

+- Fixed column names and data types
+- Controlled categorical values where applicable
+- Schema validation prior to writing curated outputs

+---

+### Cost Control

+- Parquet format to reduce query scan volume
+- Time-based partitioning for efficient filtering
+- Serverless execution to avoid idle compute cost

+---

 ## Architecture

-The pipeline uses a serverless AWS architecture focused on simplicity, reliability, and cost control.
+The pipeline uses a **serverless AWS architecture**:

-Core components include:

-- Amazon S3 for raw, curated, and quality datasets
+- **Amazon S3** – raw data, curated datasets, run metadata
-- AWS Lambda for data ingestion and transformation
+- **AWS Lambda** – ingestion and transformation logic
-- Amazon Athena for analytical querying
+- **Amazon Athena** – analytical querying and reporting views
-- Amazon EventBridge for optional scheduling
+- **Amazon EventBridge** – optional monthly scheduling
-- Amazon CloudWatch for logging and monitoring
+- **Amazon CloudWatch** – logging and monitoring

-An architecture diagram will be added as the implementation progresses.
+An architecture diagram will be added as implementation progresses.

 ---

 ## Data Quality and Validation

-Data quality checks are applied during each pipeline run to ensure consistency and reliability of downstream datasets.

-These checks include schema validation, basic value constraints, and tracking of missing or invalid records.
+Each run performs basic data quality checks, including:

+- Schema validation
+- Non-null checks on key fields
+- Row count comparison between raw and curated layers

-Each execution produces a run-level quality report, with selected metrics appended to a historical quality log for trend monitoring.
+Quality metrics are written per run and appended to a historical log for monitoring.

-Detailed rules and validation logic are documented under `quality/`.

 ---

-## Analytics and Query Layer

-Curated datasets are stored in partitioned Parquet format and exposed via Athena tables and views.

-This allows downstream users to perform common analytical queries such as:
-- Monthly arrivals and departures
-- Net migration trends over time
-- Breakdown by citizenship, visa type, and country of last permanent residence

-Representative query outputs will be included once the pipeline is executed.

----

 ## Automation and Scheduling

-The pipeline supports scheduled execution using Amazon EventBridge.
+The pipeline supports monthly execution aligned with official data releases.

-For cost-control and demonstration purposes, scheduling is disabled by default.
+For cost control and demonstration purposes, scheduling is disabled by default and runs are triggered manually.
-In a production environment, the pipeline would typically run on a monthly cadence aligned with official data releases.

 ---

-## Operational Considerations

-The pipeline is designed with operational concerns in mind, including:

-- Idempotent execution to support safe re-runs
-- Structured logging for traceability
-- Basic monitoring and failure detection
-- Clear separation of raw and curated data

-Operational procedures and recovery steps will be documented under `docs/`.

----

-## Cost Control

-The architecture avoids always-on resources and relies on serverless services to minimise cost.

-Partitioned Parquet storage is used to reduce query scan volume, and all resources can be fully removed after use to avoid ongoing charges.

----

 ## Reproducibility and Cleanup

-Deployment and cleanup instructions will be documented to ensure the environment can be reproduced and fully torn down when no longer required.
+Deployment and teardown instructions will be provided to allow the environment to be recreated and fully removed when no longer required.